cydea/ir-plan/README.md

 Cyber security incidents can be high-pressure situations with serious consequences for both businesses and people alike.
 That stress can compromise decision making (especially when tired!) and a good cyber incident response plan helps organisations to get their response right.

-This project contains a [template cyber IR plan](https://github.com/cydea/ir-plan/blob/master/ir-plan.md) for you tp pick up and tailor to your organisation.
+This project contains a [template cyber IR plan](https://github.com/cydea/ir-plan/blob/master/ir-plan.md) for you to pick up and tailor to your organisation.

 ## Why?